lonnieezell/Bonfire2/_docs/widgets/charts.md

 - if indicate **max** then **selectMax($field)**  is executed
 - if indicate **min** then **selectMin($field)**  is executed
 - if indicate **sum** then **selectCount($field)**  is executed

+---

+## Configuration

+All settings are available in the administration settings area.

+Each type of widget has its own specific settings.

+---

+### Charts ###

+***Line Chart***

+You can choose to view:
+- The title
+- The legend

+Animations can be enabled.

+You can choose the value of the tension: Bezier curve tension of the line.
+Set to 0 to draw straightlines.

+Advanced settings:

+- You can set Line color
+- You can set Line width

+---

+***Bar Chart***

+You can choose to view:
+- The title
+- The legend

+Animations can be enabled.

+---

+***Doughnut Chart***

+You can choose to view:
+- The title
+- The legend

+Animations can be enabled.

+---

+***Pie Chart***

+You can choose to view:
+- The title
+- The legend

+Animations can be enabled.

+---

+***Polar Chart***

+You can choose to view:
+- The title
+- The legend

+Animations can be enabled.

+---